Refosco

-Refosco is a very old family of dark-skinned grape varieties native to the Venetian zone and neighbouring areas of Friuli, Gavi, Trentino, Istria, and Karst Plateau.
+Refosco is a very old family of dark-skinned grape varieties native to the Venetian zone and neighbouring areas of Friuli Venezia Giulia, Gavi, Trentino, Istria, and Karst Plateau.
 It is considered autochthonous in these regions.

 The wines this grape yields can be quite powerful and tannic, with a deep violet color and a slight bitterness.
 On the palate, there are strong currant, wild berry and plum flavors.
 The wine can stand some aging (depending on variety), and after a period of four-to-ten years, it achieves a floral quality as well.
 Refosco should be served at 16 °C (60.8 °F), or if it is particularly rich in tannin, at 18 °C (64.4 °F).
 It goes best with charcuterie, game, and grilled poultry.

 Varieties

 There are several varieties of refosco family: